hypercore-protocol/p2p-multiwriter-with-autobase/problems/04a/readme.md

 Now that you've had a crash course in creating and replicate Hypercores between peers using Hyperswarm, let's dive into our newest feature: multiwriter collaboration with Autobase.

-Autobase is a new module we've introduced alongside Hypercore v10 that allows you to "rebase together" many Hypercores, perhaps from many different people on different machines, into a single, linearized Hypercore (called a "rebased index", which we'll get to later).
+Autobase is a new module we've introduced alongside Hypercore v10 that allows you to "rebase together" many Hypercores, perhaps from many different people on different machines, into a single, linearized Hypercore (called a "linearized view", which we'll get to later).
 Importantly, Autobase ensures that anybody can recreate that linearized Hypercore locally -- the ordering is uniquely defined by the set of input Hypercores passed to Autobase -- and we'll get to why that's important in the next exercise.

 For now, let's go through what ordering means in the context of Autobase by building a simple chat system.